theforeman/theforeman.org/plugins/katello/developers.md

 ## Upgrading Candlepin

-The following steps are guidelines for testing and submitting a new build of Candlepin with the intent of including it in a nightly build and ultimately marking it for inclusion in an upcoming Katello release.
+The following steps are guidelines for testing and submitting a new build of Candlepin to Koji with the intent of including it in a nightly build and ultimately tagging it for inclusion in a Katello release.
 Candlepin is a vital component of Katello.
 Here's how to make sure the process goes according to plan.

 ### Requirements